-Note: Incorrectly configuring the display address can result in data collisions on the CANbus.
+Note: Incorrectly configuring the "Display CAN Address" can result in data collisions on the CANbus.

 ALARM FILTER

 This setting specifies whether the display will display alarms from all sources (Glb or global) or only the source address specified in the "Engine Source" setting (Src or source).